Selling Your MSP: By the Numbers

 Besides the disruption poor industry knowledge can bring to customers and employees, it can also have a serious effect on the seller if there are earn-out clauses or seller financing involved.

-4. Moving Too Quickly
+4. Moving Too Quickly To Close The Deal

 There is no shortage of potential buyers who do next-to-no due diligence before submitting an offer or LOI.
 The reason is that they don’t want to miss out on a deal and try to beat their competition to it with the idea that they will negotiate the deal down later if they miss something.